QueenieCplusplus/CloudRun/README.md

 * 4.1 rebuild the Docker container and publish it to Container Registry.
 You can use the same command as before, except this time you will update the version label.

+       cd ~/monolith-to-microservices/monolith

+       npm start // feel free to do this execution

+       gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:2.0.0 .
+       // with new version name this time

 # GKE